akeneo/pim-community-dev/UPGRADE.md

 2. Update the configuration files:

+    First of all, a new parameter has been added to `app/config/parameters.yml`

+    v3.0:
+    ```yaml
+    parameters:
+        record_index_name: YOUR_ELASTICSEARCH_INDEX_FOR_REFERENCE_ENTITIES
+        published_product_index_name: YOUR_ELASTICSEARCH_INDEX_FOR_PUBLISHED_PRODUCT
+        published_product_and_product_model_index_name: YOUR_ELASTICSEARCH_INDEX_FOR_PUBLISHED_PRODUCT_AND_PRODUCT_MODEL
+    ```

+    An easy way to update it is to copy/paste configuration files from the latest standard edition, normally you shouldn't have made a single change to them in your project.
+If it's the case, don't forget to update them with your change.

     First, we'll consider you have a `$PIM_DIR` variable:

     ```bash
     export PIM_DIR=/path/to/your/current/pim/installation
     ```

-    Then copy the following files, normally you shouldn't have made a single change to them in your project.
-If it's the case, don't forget to update them with your changes:
+    Then apply the changes:

     ```bash
     cp .env.dist $PIM_DIR/